DizNicolasAmor/interviews-practice/DATABASES.md

 ### 26. How does indexing impact query performance?

+It improves query performance by creating a structured reference to data, reducing the number of records to scan.
+It accelerates data retrieval by creating a roadmap that allows the database engine to quickly locate and access specific information, minimizing the need for full-table scans.

 ### 27. Explain the concept of a database transaction isolation level.

 ### 28. Discuss ACID compliance in distributed databases.